salrashid123/gcpcompat-aws/README.md

 Set `UseIAMToken:  false` in the go code

->> NOTE: the GCP "Automatic" libraries always use impersonation...they do not use Federated tokens directly!
+>> NOTE: the GCP "Automatic" libraries  use impersonation by default...HOwever, if you DELETE the `service_account_impersonation_url` entry  in the sts-config.json file, the ADC library will end up using federated tokens!

 ### Logging